Constructive S4 modal logics with the finite birelational frame property: Finite frame properties for -regular logics

-Thus in order to prove the finite frame property for these logics, it suffices to show that they have the shallow frame property (with respect to the intended class of frames): that any non-valid formula is falsifiable on a shallow frame (of the appropriate type).
+Thus in order to prove the finite frame property for \altterm{def:sfi}{$\sfi$}, it suffices to show that it has the \term{shallow} frame property (with respect to its intended class of frames): that any non-\term{valid} formula is \term{falsifiable} on a \term{shallow} \altterm{def:sfi}{$\sfi$} frame.
 This is the strategy that we will employ in the sequel.